Top 100 most popular podcasts

 *Timestamps are approximate, rounded to nearest minute

-A name known throughout the literacy world, Maryanne Wolf, Ed.D., directs UCLA?s Center for Dyslexia, Diverse Learners, and Social Justice.
-She?s published over 170 scientific articles and four books focusing on the science of the reading brain.
-In her conversation with Susan in this episode, she discusses the reading brain in a digital context and delves into some of the tensions of the present moment in literacy instruction: the Science of Reading beyond just phonics, the plea to preserve deep reading, and literacy and screens.
+A name known throughout the literacy world, Maryanne Wolf, Ed.D., has published over 170 scientific articles and four books focusing on the science of the reading brain.
+In this episode she discusses the reading brain in a digital context and delves into some of the tensions around literacy instruction in the present moment, including the Science of Reading beyond just phonics, the plea to preserve deep reading, and literacy and screens.
 She also talks about the topics she?s most focused on and the ones she feels are most pressing in general when it comes to research on the brain and literacy.
 And she ends with an impassioned message to teachers, expressing her deep respect and gratitude.

 Show notes: